bernt-matthias/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/background_rarefaction.md

 > ### {% icon comment %} Background: Rarefaction
 >
 > To estimate the fraction of species sequenced, rarefaction curves are typically used.
 A rarefaction curve
-> plots the number of species as a function of the number of individuals sampled.
+> plots the number of OTUs as a function of the number of sampled sequences.
 The curve usually begins
-> with a steep slope, which at some point begins to flatten as fewer species are being discovered per sample:
+> with a steep slope, which at some point begins to flatten as fewer OTUs are being discovered per sample:
 > the gentler the slope, the less contribution of the sampling to the total number of operational taxonomic
 > units or OTUs.
 >